gongled/homepage/README.md

 ## Playground

-Start the Jekyll Server to run the website.
+Start the Hugo Server to run the website.

 ```
 $ make start
 ```

-You can navigate to `0.0.0.0:4000` in your browser to see the site.
+You can navigate to `0.0.0.0:1313` in your browser to see the site.

 ## Build